artefactual/archivematica-docs/admin-manual/installation/installation.rst

 * MySQL
 * gearman
-* Elasticsearch (optional as of 1.8.0, see below)
+* Elasticsearch (optional as of |release|, see below)

 Using additional machines requires some additional configuration.

 See :ref:`Advanced <advanced>`.

-**Notes**:

-*Indexing*
-Installing Elasticsearch to provide a search index is now optional as of version 1.8.0.
-Installing Archivematica in a headless state, without Elasticsearch means reduced consumption of compute resources and lower opertional complexity.
+.. note:: *Indexing*.
+Installing Elasticsearch to provide a search index is now optional as of version |release|.
+Installing Archivematica in a headless state, without Elasticsearch means reduced consumption of compute resources and lower operational complexity.
 However, some functionality, such as the Backlog, Appraisal and Archival Storage tabs, is not available.

-When Elasticsearch is used, Archivematica 1.8.0 requires version 1.x (tested with 1.7.6).
+   When Elasticsearch is used, Archivematica |release| requires version 1.x (tested with 1.7.6).
 Support for a more recent version of Elasticsearch is being developed and is planned for a future release.

-Archivematica 1.8 has been tested with MySQL 5.5, including the Percona and MariaDB alternatives.
+.. note:: *MySQL*.
+Archivematica |version| has been tested with MySQL 5.5, including the Percona and MariaDB alternatives.
 Archivematica uses MySQL 5.7 on Ubuntu 16.04.

+.. note:: *Java*.
 Some of the tools run by Archivematica require Java to be installed (primarily Elasticsearch and fits).
 On Ubuntu 14.04, Open JDK 7 is used.
 On Ubuntu 16.04 Open JDK 8 is the default.
 It is possible to use Oracle Java 7 or 8 instead.

-The remaining dependencies should be kept at the versions installed by Archivematica.
+.. note:: The remaining dependencies should be kept at the versions installed by Archivematica.

 .. _requirements-small: